About Sabarimala Temple

 Location and History of the Temple

 The temple is present amidst nature’s scenic beauty.
 The temple is on a hilltop of about 3000 feet above sea level.
 It solely dedicates to Lord Ayyappa, whose location is in the Pathanamthitta district of Kerala.
 It is the epitome of religious and spiritual harmony.
 The majestic marvel of Kerala was built in sync with Mahabharata and Bhagavad Gita.
-The Mahabharata war lasted 18 days, and Bhagavad Geeta consists of 18 verses.
-Hence, the Sabrimala temple has 18 steps and 18 hills around it.
+The Mahabharata war lasted 18 days, and Bhagavad Geeta comprised 18 verses.
+Hence, the Sabarimala temple has 18 steps and 18 hills around it.
 The ancient shrine came into existence in the Pandalam dynasty.
 According to the tales, the prince of the dynasty meditated at the temple have become one with God.
 He is also known to be an avatar of Sastha.

 The temple is 4 km away from Pamba.
 Visitors can take forest routes or routes via Pamba to reach the temple.
 Millions of devotees from all castes and religions come to the temple with irumudis and garlands.
 They bathe in the holy river of Pamba and then reach the 18 sacred steps to worship Lord Ayyapa.
 They take three-eyed coconut, food, and garlands in their head while heading towards the temple.
-This ritual dates back to when the Lord went to the forest to get tigress milk, bathe in the Pamba river, and climb 18 steps.
+This ritual dates back to when the Lord went to the forest to get tigress milk, bathe in the Pamba River, and climb 18 steps.
 After that, the tradition is ongoing.
 The temple is full of mesmerizing and high-spirited chants of the tributes of Lord Ayyappa.

 When the idol of God shifts in the newly created Sabarimala temple, the Lord himself says to the king, “the River Pampa is as sacred as River Ganga, Sabarimala is as holy as Kasi.”
 The temple stands true to these words and their divinity.
 Undoubtedly, it is one of the holiest pilgrimages in India today.